-Resolved, That the Oʻahu County Democratic Party of Hawaiʻi urges the Hawaiʻi Emergency Management Agency to (1) Publish a Strategic Plan in the event of an emergency; (2) Reinstitute the Ballistic Missile Preparedness Campaign; (3) Coordinate with State Emergency Communications Committee (SECC) to improve rapid notifications and updates; and (4) Coordinate with wireless carriers to expand coverage in areas that did not receive WEA or other alert notification services; and be it
+Resolved, That O'ahu County Democrats urge the Hawai'i Emergency Management Agency to (1) Publish a Strategic Plan in the event of an emergency; (2) Reinstitute the Ballistic Missile Preparedness Campaign; (3) Coordinate with State Emergency Communications Committee (SECC) to improve rapid notifications and updates; and (4) Coordinate with wireless carriers to expand coverage in areas that did not receive WEA or other alert notification services; and be it

-Ordered, That certified copies of this resolution be transmitted to the Hawai'i Emergency Management Agency, members of the Hawai'i Congressional Delegation, the Governor of the State of Hawai'i, the Lt.
-Governor of the State of Hawai'i, Hawa'i Legislators who are members of the Democratic Party; the Mayor of the City and County of Honolulu; and Members of the City Council of the County of Honolulu.
+Ordered, That copies of this resolution be transmitted to the Hawai'i Emergency Management Agency, members of the Hawai'i Congressional Delegation, the Governor of the State of Hawai'i, the Lt.
+Governor of the State of Hawai'i, Hawa'i Legislators who are members of the Democratic Party; the Mayor of the City and County of Honolulu; and Members of the City Council of the County of Honolulu, and the 2018 convention resolutions committee of the Democratic Party of Hawai'i.

-Proposed OCD Resolution #4: Urging That Bail Be Reformed
+OC 2018-4: Urging That Bail Be Reformed